Student use of a quantum simulation and visualization tool: Discussion and Implications for Instruction

-These results show that Composer assists in student learning of quantum mechanics by allowing them to visualize the correct behavior of a given system and facilitates students' ability to make connections between what they learned in their coursework with the visualizations obtained from Composer.
-As they went through the exercise, almost all students were able to express the correct answers after using Composer, even if they provided incorrect or no answers at all in the \emph{Predict} phase.
-This holds true for all questions for the single- and double-well parts of the exercise.
-In questions regarding the time-evolution of single eigenstates and superposition states, students explicitly mentioned that the visualization in Composer helped them to think about the complex time-dependent exponential, an element they would typically forget to consider during the \emph{Predict} phase of the exercise.
-Therefore, we believe that Composer could be particularly beneficial in addressing questions concerning time evolution of states, as it allows students to visualize the real part, imaginary part, and the probability density for any state.
+First, we discuss our results relevant to RQ1: does Composer help students determine correct answers and associated reasoning of problems in simple 1D quantum systems?
+Perhaps most interestingly, our results show that students' use of Composer and the mathematical forms presented in the exercise (cf. Eq.~\ref{eq:superposition}) helps them to reason about the imaginary part of wavefunctions as they move through the exercise.
+This is particularly compelling, as it is common for students to struggle with visualizing the imaginary part of the wavefunction~\cite{Emigh_2015, Wan_2016}, and this shows that, when used alongside the mathematical expressions, students can use Composer to reason about this concept and correctly apply their knowledge as they move through an exercise.
+This is supported by the following student quote: \begin{quote} \emph{And the imaginary part, yeah, so it also is constant at time equals zero.
+Okay.
+I'll just revise.
+So I think it's getting better, because I now have the knowledge from Composer, how they actually evolve, now I was able to answer more correctly than before.
+So I think it's working as it should.} \end{quote} Therefore, we believe that Composer could be particularly beneficial in addressing questions concerning the time evolution of states, as it allows students to visualize the time evolution for the real part, imaginary part, and the probability density; this can assist with the difficulties identified in Refs.~\cite{Singh_2015, vanJoolingen_2017}.
 Moreover, features like the \emph{State Comparison Plot} (coded as \emph{Dynamic plot}) help students compare the behavior of a quantum state in the static and dynamic cases.
-This assists students in understanding the differences between the two cases, although Composer alone is not necessarily well-suited to helping students to express their reasoning behind their answers.
-However, our data show that students do not express false reasoning after using Composer.
+This assists students in determining the differences between the two cases, although Composer alone is not necessarily well-suited to helping students to express their reasoning behind their answers, a finding echoed in other work on engaging students in electronic learning tutorials~\cite{Singh_2017}.
+Part of this is due to how our exercise was worded in that students who expressed the correct answer initially were not asked to reason about the problem upon revision, and we found that many students would simply provide correct answers without reasoning, particularly in the initial phases of the exercise.